New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

 Only when necessary, one person (legal guardian, parent of a minor, health care decision-maker, or

 designated support person for someone with a disability) may escort a patient to their outpatient/clinic

 Guidelines for all Visitors/Support Persons:

-- Will be screened for fever and signs of illness upon arrival (support/visitors who screen positive are not allowed).
+- All will be screened for fever and signs of illness upon arrival.
+Visitors/support who screen positive are not allowed.

-- Required to wear a cloth face mask or appropriate PPE as directed at all times or asked to remain in the patient’s room for duration of the visit or designated area.
+- All are required to wear a cloth face mask or appropriate PPE as directed at all times and/or asked to remain in the patient’s room for duration of the visit or designated area.

 - May leave for a break but should not come and go more than once during the visit.